Feature request #11733

 Full history at https://github.com/geopython/MetaSearch/issues/25

-#3 Updated by jorge luis infante over 1 year ago
+#3 Updated by jorge luis infante almost 2 years ago

 I'd like contribute with this functionality.

 My idea is to implement the reading of the "missing" protocols (we have a lot in https://github.com/geopython/pycsw/wiki/Geonode-notes) in the library "owslib" or use the library "ftplib" in the plug, as shown in https://docs.python.org/2/library/ftplib.html?

 I would also collaborate on access to PostgreSQL / PostGIS.

 mainly because, in practice, access through wfs is extremely slow, for large layers (say, all parcels of a city like Rosario, Argentina).

 Also, I do not know if there is, I would like to work on a mechanism checkin / checkout layers with concurrent access, and conflict resolution.
 Obviously, that's for later, but first I want to achieve, at least, to recover a layer efficiently, and have the possibility (which is why I thought ftp), of not having to expose the RDBMS network users.